raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 1. Results should be saved to a CSV file.
 1. Photos from Astro Pi Izzy should have the ISS location information added to their metadata.
 1. The use of multiple threads should be avoided.
-1. The Astro Pi’s LED matrix should be regularly updated to indicate that a program is working.
+1. The Astro Pi’s LED matrix should be regularly updated to indicate that a program is working (Life in Space only).
 1. The program should finish after 3 hours.

 ### Figure out the key tasks